johnnydecimal/jnoble__resume/README.md

 I am available from the middle of October 2022.

+I can work for you for 4 days a week, from Tuesday to Friday.

 ## What is your rate?

 It depends on the job, but as a guide my 'rack rate' is AU$220 per hour, ex.
 GST.